The Shelley & Donald Rubin Foundation and The Latinx Project Present

 from 6 to 8:30pm

-Introduced by Sara Reisman, the Foundation’s Executive and Artistic Director and editor of Elia Alba: The Supper Club, this event will reflect on the contemporary issues surrounding the racial and identity landscapes that Latinx artists have to maneuver in the cultural sector.
-The event will feature artist Elia Alba discussing Latinx Artists and the making of The Supper Club book; Juan Sanchez on RICANSTRUCTIVE SURGERY: Resisting Colonialism and Imposed Identities; Juana Valdes on Latinx Art: Beyond the Binaries; and Guadalupe Maravilla on Displacement and the Mental Health of the Undocumented.
+Introduced by Sara Reisman, the Foundation’s Executive and Artistic Director and editor of Elia Alba: The Supper Club, this book launch will reflect on the contemporary issues surrounding the racial and identity landscapes that Latinx artists have to maneuver within the cultural sector.
+Reflections on the Landscapes of Latinx Art will feature artist Elia Alba discussing Latinx Artists and the making of The Supper Club book; Naiomy Guerrero, inaugural Curatorial Fellow of the Pérez Art Museum Miami’s Diversifying Art Museum Leadership Initiative and co-organizer of the first Latinx Art sessions in Miami; Juana Valdes on Latinx Art: Beyond the Binaries; and Guadalupe Maravilla on Displacement and the Mental Health of the Undocumented.

 Elia Alba was born in Brooklyn, New York.
 She received her Bachelor of Arts from Hunter College in 1994 and completed the Whitney Museum Independent Study Program in 2001.
 She has exhibited throughout the United States and abroad.
 Those include The Rhode Island School of Design Museum; Stedelijk Museum, Amsterdam; The Science Museum, London; ITAU Cultural Institute, Sao Paolo; National Museum of Art, Reina Sofía, Madrid; and the 10th Havana Biennial.
 She is a recipient of numerous awards and residencies for example, Studio Museum in Harlem Artist-in Residence Program in 1999; New York Foundation for the Arts Grant, Crafts 2002 and Photography 2008; Pollack-Krasner Foundation Grant, 2002; Joan Mitchell Foundation Grant 2002 and 2008; Lower Manhattan Cultural Council (LMCC) Workspace Program, 2009, and Recess Analog, 2012.
 Her work is in the collection of the Smithsonian Museum of Art, El Museo del Barrio, and Lowe Art Museum to name a few.
 For the past 6 years, she has been working on a project titled The Supper Club.
 The project brings together artists, scholars and performers of diasporic cultures, through photography, food and dialogue to examine race and culture in the United States.
 A book on The Supper Club, produced by The Shelley & Donald Rubin Foundation and published by Hirmer was released in Spring 2019.
 She is currently Artist-in-Residence at The Andrew Freeman Home in the Bronx.